403b Retirement Plan Options for Teachers

 What is a 403b Retirement Plan?

 A 403(b) is the teaching profession’s equivalent of a 401(k) investment plan.
-Nearly 80% of all 403(b) money is tied up in annuities, with the majority in variable annuities.
 Variable annuities were particularly popular in the 1980s and 1990s during times of strong market growth.
 They provide exposure to the market upside, but do not offer principal protection or performance guarantees.

 Fixed Index Annuities and 403bs

-As part of a 403b retirement plan, a fixed index annuity provides the opportunity to participate in stock market gains.
+As part of a 403b retirement plan, a fixed index annuity provides the opportunity to participate in potential stock market gains.
 However, unlike a variable annuity, the account’s principal––including any gains made from contributions, bonuses, or positive stock market performance––is locked in and 100% protected by the insurance company against any losses.
-There are a variety of options available to choose from, but one popular option provides a 12% bonus on your contributions.

 Every deposit (from payroll deductions) you put in is going to get an immediate return of up to 12% in the form of a bonus for the life of the contract.
 As the market goes up in a given year, you’re going to make not only up to 12% from the bonus, but you’re also going to make a portion of any market gains on top of that.
 Once you have that gain, it locks in and becomes your principal, even if the market goes down in the future.